fatih/vim-go/README.md

 ...

 And many more!
-For the full list have a look at [included snippets](https://github.com/fatih/vim-go/blob/master/gosnippets/go.snippets):
+For the full list have a look at the [included snippets](https://github.com/fatih/vim-go/blob/master/gosnippets/go.snippets):